BrunoCaseiro/brunocaseiro.github.io/_posts/2024-03-16-Vroomnerable.ova.md

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/6ab8d385-be0a-41bf-8447-01854371cb89)

 Some files are being deleted and some files are being executed.
 The numbers are timestamps.
-After some enumeration, you'll find an empty folder at **/opt/race/**
+After some enumeration, you'll find an empty folder at **/opt/race/** - this is where the deleting and executing is happening.

 ![image](https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/1a80a178-3771-4a27-8323-9bec6caa8d95)